 Tripadvisor Traveler Rating

 - Stunning resort built over the sea along the edge of pristine Papuan jungle

-- Convenient location with easy transfers from Sorong and access to amazing dive sites
+- Convenient location with weekly transfers and access to amazing dive sites

 - Sustainable practices and conservation at the very heart of the resort’s ethos